 How to Treat Schizophrenia with Herbs

 Since traditional medication brings about dangerous side effects, it’s only natural many wonder how to treat schizophrenia with herbs.
-However, research concerning herbal remedies and schizophrenia remain slim.
+However, research concerning herbal remedies and schizophrenia remains slim.
 With that said, these other treatment options aren’t as effective as traditional medication.

 Still, they may be able to help alongside current pharmaceutical practices.
-If you plan to take any of the herbal medication discussed here, it’s important to consult your doctor beforehand.
+If you plan to take any of the herbal medications discussed here, it’s important to consult your doctor beforehand.
 They will have a clear idea of your circumstances and whether or not herbs will be helpful.

 Ashwagandha